Starting a New Life

 I was tired of being alone.

 I spent my days alone, fixing Web sites.
-I spent my nights wondering how escape from loneliness.
+My nights were filled with loneliness.

-I joined the online dating community, during a free eHarmony weekend.
+I finally joined the online dating community, during a free eHarmony weekend.

 Are You Literate and Motivated?